fgero/dhcpv6-mod/README.md

 <sup>[(Back to top)](#table-of-contents)</sup>
 &nbsp;

-If you are using Orange France ISP, then you may skip this section and move to the next section ([Install/update dhcpv6-mod files](#install_dhcpv6_mod)), as the installation will create the `/data/local/etc/dhcpv6.conf` config file for you, with Orange settings by default.
+If you are using Orange France ISP, then you may skip this section and move to the next one ([Install/update dhcpv6-mod files](#install_dhcpv6_mod)), as the installation script will create the `/data/local/etc/dhcpv6.conf` config file for you, with Orange settings by default.

-If you are NOT using Orange France ISP, the first time you install dhcpv6-mod, you must create the `/data/local/etc/dhcpv6.conf` file yourself before moving to the next section (installation).
+If you are NOT using Orange France ISP, the first time you install `dhcpv6-mod`, you must create and customize the `/data/local/etc/dhcpv6.conf` file yourself before moving to the next section (installation), which will not overwrite it.

 Please read the [CONFIGURE.md](CONFIGURE.md) documentation page, which describes how to create your own config file.